Psoriasis is a common inflammatory disease of the skin which affects 2-3% of New Zealanders.

 Diagnosis

-Your doctor or skin specialist (dermatologist) can usually diagnose psoriasis by taking a full medical history and examining your skin, scalp, and nails.
-In some cases your doctor may take a small sample of skin (biopsy) to determine the type of psoriasis and to rule out other skin conditions, such as eczema or fungal infection.
+A doctor or skin specialist (dermatologist) can usually diagnose psoriasis by taking a full medical history and examining your skin, scalp, and nails.
+In some cases, a small sample of skin may be taken (biopsy) to determine the type of psoriasis and to rule out other skin conditions, such as eczema or fungal infection.
 X-rays may be taken if you have joint pain.

 Treatment